Sports Illustrated Stadium: Lacrosse

 The Premier Lacrosse League held five matches over the course of two weekends at Red Bull Arena in 2019.
-Three regular season matches were held on June 8 and 9, 2019, and drew a total 10,773 fans.
+Three regular season matches were held on June 8 and 9, 2019, and drew a total of 10,773 fans.
 Two second round playoff matches were held on September 14, 2019, and drew a total of 10,572 fans, which was the highest single day total attendance for the PLL.
 This was the first time that Red Bull Arena hosted lacrosse matches.

 American football

 On September 2, 2023, Red Bull Arena hosted the inaugural "Brick City HBCU Kickoff Classic" between Grambling State University and Hampton University with Hampton University defeating Grambling State 35–31.
 This was the Arena's first American football game.

 Concerts

 Red Bull Arena hosted its first-ever concert, with Dispatch on June 18, 2011.
 Following the concert the stadium was highly praised by the sold-out crowd and media for its sight-lines, sound, and acoustics.

 On October 10, 2016, Red Bull Arena announced plans to regularly host concerts and live entertainment events beginning in 2017.

 On September 24, 2017, as part of the festivities for the Danone Nations Cup World Final, DNCE closed out the tournament with a concert.

+The stadium hosted a concert by Rüfüs Du Sol on July 25, 2025.
+Later that year, as part of the Sports Illustrated Stadium Concert Series, Jason Aldean performed on October 10 and on October 11, Ludacris performed with Fat Joe, Rick Ross, Ashanti and Flo Rida.